System Design Space

 Artificial neural networks

-ANN foundations: layers, forward pass, and training with backpropagation.
+How neural networks are structured: layers, forward pass, and training through backpropagation.

 10